prajwal-2201/SE_Lab5/README.md

 # SE_Lab5
-Identified errod in the code and corrected it
+Identified error in the code and corrected it